radongc/SQLite4Unity/README.md

 }
 ```

+When initializing the `DbSet<TableClass>` object, pass in your SQLite database file name.
-The `GetAll()` method retrieves every row from the table as your previously defined C# object.
+From there, using the `GetAll()` method retrieves every row from the table as a list of previously defined C# objects.